 The pain psychology service provides outpatient psychological assessment and intervention to adults living with chronic pain.
-At present, these services are largely being delivered via telemedicine technology due to the COVID crisis.
-On this rotation interns will perform initial evaluations for individual therapy, brief evaluations designed to assess fit for chronic pain self-management groups, and evaluations intended to determine suitability for implantable pain therapies, including spinal cord stimulators.
-Interns will have the opportunity to deliver individual and likely group-based therapy.
-A plan to deliver group-based pain psychology services via telemedicine technology is now being constructed.
-The goals of this rotation are to 1) familiarize interns with the difficulties patients living with chronic pain commonly face and prepare interns to assist patients in coping with these difficulties; 2) to train interns to deliver individual and group therapy in an outpatient medical setting, including use of telemedicine technology; and 3) to introduce interns to the process of assessing suitability for implantable pain therapies.
+On this rotation interns will perform initial evaluations for individual therapy, brief evaluations designed to assess fit for CBT for chronic pain groups, and evaluations intended to determine suitability for implantable pain therapies, including spinal cord stimulators.
+Interns will have the opportunity to deliver individual and group-based therapy.
+The goals of this rotation are to familiarize interns with the difficulty's patients living with chronic pain commonly face and prepare interns to assist patients in coping with these difficulties; to train interns to deliver individual and group therapy in an outpatient medical setting; and to introduce interns to the process of assessing suitability for implantable pain therapies.
 Interns will begin their training experience by observing the supervisor perform the various assessments and interventions.
 Once deemed ready by the supervisor, interns will be able to conduct the assessments and interventions independently.
 Individual supervision time will be scheduled, and supervision will also be provided as needed.
 Interns will receive instruction in the use motivational interviewing interventions as well as cognitive-behavioral and acceptance and commitment therapy techniques.
 This is a part-time rotation and interns will derive the most benefit from this training experience if they commit to it for at least 6 months.
 This rotation is in Shadyside at the Centre Commons Building.
-Given the COVID crisis, interns may be able to provide telemedicine services from home; interns will need access to specific technology to do this though.